-Members of the Mentha genus are hardy perennial herbs that reach from 45 to 90 cm in height.
+Members of the Mentha genus are hardy perennial herbs that reach from 45 to 90 cm (18 to 36 inches) in height.

 They are often used in cooking, herbal remedies, and for making teas.